Many have asked me before so here it

 is: A guide to finding your way from places to places in the Western Balkans.
 Or how to find buses, trains and carpooling in Serbia, Croatia, Bosnia, Macedonia, Slovenia, Kosovo, Montenegro and Albania when you don’t want to drive by yourself (like me).

 There is no reliable website to buy tickets online and check the schedule for the whole region.
 Some pretend they do but I have found them highly outdated and unreliable.
-I have heard from travellers in hostels that Rome2Rio works but the most reliable way will always to get to the source, meaning the local bus station.
+I have heard from travellers in hostels that Rome2Rio works at least in Croatia, but the most reliable way will always to get to the source, meaning the local bus station.

 Things I have learnt while travelling through the Balkans